axiezai/wcm-thesis-template/README.md

 These changes are already implemented in `main/dissertation.tex`, do not edit the preamble unless you know what you are doing, and you are certain your edits will still follow formatting guidelines.

 For LaTeX newcomers that's never created documents in plain text before, google `overleaf how to x` for simple guidelines on how to do certain things if following my `.tex` files are not instructive.

+If you have questions that you couldn't solve from googling around, create an issue in this GitHub repository and I will try to help if I have time.